Achievable logoAchievable logo

 Proverbs and idioms

-Proverbs are short sayings that express wisdom, warnings, and morals.
-They are generally old sayings and often include word play, as in “a stitch in time saves nine,” which uses rhyme and a sewing image to express the idea that attending to small problems prevents them from becoming big ones.
+Proverbs are short sayings that express wisdom, warnings, or morals.
+They’re generally old sayings and often include wordplay, as in “a stitch in time saves nine,” which uses rhyme and a sewing image to express the idea that dealing with small problems prevents them from becoming big ones.
 Proverbs are also often about animals, as in “the early bird gets the worm,” which encourages people to get up early.

 Synonyms for proverb include: